lcsavb/lcsavb.github.io/content/posts/2024-01-09-automating-to-automate.md

 So, I had 3 choices:

-1) Collect everything manually, yet **the total number of protocols is 92 which are vinculated to about 500 ICD codes and 2000 to 3000 drugs.** Not wise.
+1) Collect everything manually, yet **the total number of protocols is 92 which are vinculated to about 500 ICD codes and 400 to 700 drugs.** Not wise.

 2) Do not collect any data at all and let the forms free for filling without constraints.
 But that would beat the purpose of reducing mistakes.

 or

-3) **Let the code do the heavy-lifting**
+3) **Let the code do the heavy-lifting** - which actually became an automation in itself - a mini-project inside my project.

 ## Data